The Risky Business of Linking-Up

 “Domain Authority is SEOmoz’s calculated metric for how well a given domain is likely to rank in Google.com’s search results.”

 “…authority numbers are high level metrics that attempt to answer the question “How strong are this page’s/site’s links in terms of helping them rank for queries in Google.com?”

 “… the best way to influence this metric is to improve your overall SEO.
 Particularly you should focus on your link profile (which influences mozRank and mozTrust) by getting more links from other well linked to pages.”

 My tool has more than four-hundred authority ranking websites, and as the internet grows so too does the list.
-This authority score is not static however, so I have to re-measure often to assure its accuracy and data consistency.
-Additionally, as more measurable metrics are added to these linking destinations (image, social profiles, reviews, blog content), the greater the demand to revisit at frequency to make sure business data is 100% optimized (by my standards).
+This authority score is not static, however, so I have to re-measure often to assure its accuracy and data consistency.
+Additionally, as more measurable metrics are added to these linking destinations (image, social profiles, reviews, blog content), the greater the demand to revisit at a frequency to make certain business data is 100% optimized (by my standards).

 Get this website score thing wrong by linking-up with spammy or low-scoring sites, and you risk stalling your internet visibility growth, or worse – having your rank on search engines lowered.

 Authority matters, so reduce your risk by measuring your score, and those you are linking-up with.
 Like E.F.
 Hutton, when authority ranks – search engines listen.